djosephsen/slacker/docs/api-calls.md

 # Calling into the Slack API Proper

+Here's a [list](https://api.slack.com/bot-users) of Slack API commands that slacker (as a bot) is allowed to call.
+Each command has an accompanying URL and various options that need to be set for it to work.

-Slacker provides a function called *MakeApiReq()* which is a convienent abstraction for calling into and getting responses from the Slack API.
-Just create a new(ApiRequest) and pass it to MakeApiReq(), and you'll get back an ApiResponse from SlackHQ.
-Here's the ApiRequest def:
+Slacker provides a function called *MakeApiReq()* which is a convienent abstraction for calling these commands and getting responses from the Slack API.
+Just pack the url and options into a new(ApiRequest) and pass it to MakeApiReq(), and you'll get back an ApiResponse from SlackHQ.
+Here's the ApiRequest definition:

 ```
 type ApiRequest struct{